tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 ---

 A while ago I did my first lightning talk during a SoCraTes BE meetup.
-Today I thought it was time for another first... my first blog post that you started reading.
+Today I thought it was time for another first...
+My first blog post that you are now reading.
 It will be the same subject as my first lightning talk: Deliberate Practice.

 ---